The Basic Life Saving (BLS) certification is required by employers for many healthcare and medical-oriented professions.

 Not only does this keep the information fresh in your mind, it also ensures you don’t run into any problems with HR and/or with prospective employers.

 View Initial BLS Provider Classes taking place in Raleigh, NC.

 If you are ready to renew your BLS certification, and you have a current unexpired AHA BLS Providers certification card you’ll enroll for a BLS for Providers Renewal course.

 These courses are typically much shorter than the course designed for first-timers.
 While the content may vary slightly depending on the instructor, experienced BLS attendees are able to move through the materials review and hands-on practice opportunities, more quickly.

 In most cases, a renewal course takes about four to five hours, whereas the first-time BLS certification course lasts an average of seven to eight hours.

-Review a list of upcoming, AHA-approved, BLS For Healthcare Provider Renewal Certification here in the Richmond, VA and Raleigh, NC areas.
+Review a list of upcoming, AHA-approved, BLS Provider Renewal Certification here in Raleigh, NC.

 Instructor-Led vs Online BLS Certification Options